-Infants and toddlers should remain in a rear facing child restraint system in the rear seat from birth through age two.
+Infants and toddlers should remain in a rear facing child restraint system in the rear seat from birth through age two at a minimum.
 After the child reaches the maximum weight and height limit for the rear facing safety seat, the child may be placed forward facing in a harness-equipped child restraint system.
 The child restraint system should be certified by the manufacturer to meet U.S. DOT safety standards.

-To date, only 9 states (CA, CT, NJ, NY, OK, OR, PA, RI and SC) have enacted a rear facing through age 2 law.
+To date, only 12 states have enacted a rear facing through age 2 law.